-Will the separation and distribution affect the Yes.
-If the separation and distribution are completed, InvenTrust will review dividend I receive on my InvenTrust shares? and announce a revised dividend and distribution policy.
+Yes.
+If the separation and distribution are completed, InvenTrust will review and announce a revised dividend and distribution policy.
 InvenTrust's distribution payments will decrease after the separation and distribution because Highlands will own a portion of InvenTrust's current portfolio.
 After giving effect to the separation and distribution, the aggregate distributions paid by InvenTrust and Highlands, on a combined basis, will be less than the current level of distributions paid by InvenTrust.